theblockstalk/upgradeable-proxy/README.md

 2. Declare any variables with initialized values `uint variable1 = 8`.
 This includes declare any constant state variables `uint constant variable1 = 8`.
    - **Note:** state variables must be initialized using the intialize() function.
    - See contract _UintInitialize_
+3. Execute any business logic in the consructor, including setting state or triggering events.
+These will not appear in the Proxy state or log.
+  - **Note:** state variables must be initialized using the intialize() function.
+  - See contract _UintInitialize_
-3. An Upgradeable contract cannot have any of the following, which will conflict with the pattern
+4. An Upgradeable contract cannot have any of the following, which will conflict with the pattern
 ```
 address public target;
 mapping (address => bool) public initialized;